-For a fixed wind speed and ocean temperature, there is a pretty large change in emissivity (about 0.015) as view angles change between 0°- 50°.
-This would result in an almost 1 K swing in the window channels, over every AIRS scanline.
-The work for the Appendix shows the average viewing geometry changes over the 09/2002 to 08/2022 time barely impact the trends.
+For a fixed wind speed and ocean temperature, there actually is a pretty large change in emissivity (about 0.015 between $0^{\circ}$ - $50^{\circ}$ ), which would result in an almost 1 K swing.
+But this would be happening over every AIRS scanline.
+As we are assuming the viewing geometry does not change over the 09/2002 to 08/2022 time, this should not lead to any trends.
 There could be small changes in the sampling of the clearest FOVs per 16 day repeat cycle per tile, but as with the emissivity temperature dependent analysis above, this should be a very small value.
+In addition the Appendix now includes a section on how the changes to the mean viewing angle affect the results.